 Despite the broad appeal and international success of these three games, the major turning point for the Zelda franchise came in 1998, when The Legend of Zelda: Ocarina of Time (Zeruda no densetsu: Toki no okarina) was released for the N64, a home console whose upgraded 64-bit processor allowed for 3D graphics.
 Although Miyamoto produced Ocarina of Time, the game was directed by Aonuma Eiji (the adorable nerd pictured above), who had overseen a 1996 Sgame titled Marvelous: Another Treasure Island (Māverasu: Mō hitotsu no Takarajima) that was strongly influenced by the Zelda series.
 Aonuma has continued to be involved with every main Zelda title, in part because Ocarina of Time immediately attained an appropriately legendary status.
 Not only did it break records for video game preorders and first week sales in Japan, the United States, and Europe, but it also received perfect scores from game critics in publications such as Electronic Gaming Monthly, Famitsū, and Edge, as well as gaming websites such as GameSpot and IGN.

 The Zelda series has continued to move from strength to strength across subsequent Nintendo consoles; and, having sold almost 75 million units worldwide, it’s one of the top twenty bestselling video game franchises.
-The Legend of Zelda isn’t quite as big as some of Nintendo’s other franchises, namely Super Mario and Pokémon, but it’s still well respected and can claim widespread brand name recognition.
-See, for example, Nintendo’s recent partnership to promote a series of concerts featuring symphonic arrangements of the music of the Zelda series through a select number of McDonald’s in the United States.
+The Legend of Zelda isn’t quite as big as some of Nintendo’s other properties, namely Super Mario and Pokémon, but it’s still well respected and can claim widespread brand name recognition.
+See, for example, Nintendo of America’s recent partnership with McDonald’s to promote a series of concerts featuring symphonic arrangements of the music of the Zelda series.

 So the Legend of Zelda is a big deal in the world of video games, but why should we care about video games?
 To my fellow gamers, this is a silly question, but it’s been raised in a number of academic contexts, so I might as well address it briefly here.
 To begin with, games make a ton of money, and they’re only making more as the market expands.
 At the end of 2013, the information technology research and advisory company Gartner valued the worldwide video game industry at US $93 billion, with a projected increase of at least US $10 billion for every subsequent year based on past performance.
 In other words, more people have been buying more games, and more types of games, with each passing month.
 To give a comparison, according to the professional services network PricewaterhouseCoopers, the worldwide cinema industry generated a revenue of US $88.3 billion in 2013.
 Therefore, even if we consider nothing more than the revenue they pull in from eager consumers, video games are just as much of a cultural force as movies.